 Skip to main content

-PermitCore refreshes permit data daily from each metro’s open-data portal.
+PermitCore refreshes permit data nightly from each metro’s open-data portal.
 Cohort classification, DQ flagging, and parcel join happen in the same nightly pipeline.

 Refresh cadence